 (Spider Nevus; Spider Angioma; Vascular Spider)

-These lesions are acquired.
+Nevus araneus lesions are acquired.
 One lesion or small numbers of lesions unrelated to internal disease may occur in children or adults.
-Patients with cirrhosis develop many spider angiomas that may become quite prominent.
+Patients with liver disease or cirrhosis develop many spider angiomas that may become quite prominent.
 Many women develop lesions during pregnancy or while taking oral contraceptives.